Nashchou/MultiGPrompt/README.md

 ### Node Classification for Cora and Citeseer
 Default dataset is Cora.
 You need to change the corresponding parameters in *preprompt.py*, *downprompt.py.py* and *execute.py* to train and evaluate on other datasets.

-Pretrain Prompt tune and test:
+Pretrain and Prompt tune:
 `python execute.py`

 ### Node Classification for ENZYMES and PROTEINS
 Default dataset is ENZYMES.
 You need to change the corresponding parameters in *preprompt.py*, *downprompt.py.py* and *execute.py* to train and evaluate on other datasets.

-Pretrain Prompt tune and test:
+Pretrain and Prompt tune:
 `python execute.py`

 ### Graph Classification for BZR,COX2,ENZYMES,PROTEINS.
 Default dataset is ENZYMES.
 You need to change the corresponding parameters in *preprompt.py*, *downprompt.py.py* and *execute.py* to train and evaluate on other datasets.

-Pretrain Prompt tune and test:
+Pretrain and Prompt tune:
 `python execute.py`